Workforce Opportunity for Rural Communities (WORC)

 Appalachian Regional Commission (ARC); Delta Regional Authority (DRA); Northern Border Regional Commission (NBRC)

 To fund grants that support create economic mobility, address historic inequities for marginalized communities of color and other underserved and underrepresented communities, and produce high-quality employment outcomes for workers who live or work in the Appalachian, Delta, and Northern Border regions, enabling them to remain and thrive in these communities.

 Eligible individuals served under this grant include dislocated workers, new entrants to the workforce, and incumbent workers.
 Applicants are encouraged to incorporate strategies that achieve economic opportunity and address historical inequities.

 These grants help communities create tangible strategies to prepare for new supply chains, clean energy manufacturing, and workforce training.
-Consider using planning funding to build partnerships that can accelerate the development of trained contractors for deep efficiency and electrification retrofits for commercial and residential buildings.
-Workforce development programs are not one-size-fits-all, and WORC offers communities in the Appalachian and Delta regions opportunities to create regionally and locally tailored training.
+For example, consider using planning funding to build partnerships that can accelerate the development of trained contractors for deep efficiency and electrification retrofits for commercial and residential buildings.
+Workforce development programs are not one-size-fits-all, and WORC offers communities in eligible regions opportunities to create regionally and locally tailored training.

 ARC and DRA will provide technical assistance to prospective applicants in their regions, as well as assistance and support to grantees throughout the life of the program.